 Career highlights include performing stand-up comedy, helping a friend write her wedding vows, writing two live-action roleplaying games, receiving three poetry award nominations, having several of my photographs used as book and album covers, and appearing as a judge in an episode of the Food Network Challenge.

-Currently, I’m a blogger for Forbes and Blastr (the website of the SyFy Channel) and the humor competition editor for The Magazine of Fantasy & Science Fiction.
-I also write for Input Output.
+Currently, I’m a blogger for Blastr (the website of the SyFy Channel) and the humor competition editor for The Magazine of Fantasy & Science Fiction.
+I also freelance write for Intuit Quickbase.

 I live in New York City with my husband and our books.